-Archived soil samples are necessary to serve as a reference of current soil physical and chemical conditions, and for use with future analytical techniques that are yet to be derived or invented (Boone et al. 1999).
+Archived soil samples are necessary to serve as a reference of soil physical and chemical conditions at a particular moment in time, and for use with future analytical techniques that are yet to be derived or invented (Boone et al. 1999).
 Previous scientific studies using archived soils have produced a wide range of novel findings, including: